gitDevHuzaifa/html-complete-guide/README.md

 - Essential for web development.
 - Works with CSS for styling and JavaScript for interactivity.
 - Used in building modern web applications.

-This introduction gives a foundational understanding of HTML.
-The next step is learning its **structure and syntax** in detail.